Denmark: Doing business and staying in touch

 Roaming agreements exist with most international mobile phone companies.
 Coverage is excellent.

 A free press operates under Danish law and the media, which cover a broad range of political views, are frequently critical of government policy.
-Danmarks Radio (DR), funded by a licence fee, is Denmark's main public broadcaster, operating two TV networks as well as national and regional radio stations.
-TV2, a national public-service TV station, is partly state funded.
+Danmarks Radio (DR), funded by a licence fee, is Denmark's main public broadcaster, operating six TV networks as well as national and regional radio stations.
+TV2, a national public-service TV station, is government-owned.
 Private satellite and cable TV stations also exist.
-Newspapers are largely regional: the main papers in the capital include Berlingske Tidende, Dagbladet Information, Ekstra Bladet and Politiken.
+Newspapers are largely regional: the main national papers in the capital include Berlingske Tidende, Dagbladet Information, Ekstrabladet and Politiken.
 English-language newspapers and magazines are also available.